spyder-ide/spyder-docs/doc/panes/onlinehelp.rst

 .. image:: /images/online_help/online-help-navigation.gif
    :alt: Spyder Online Help pane showing navigation with arrows

-Perform a realtime search within a page's content with the :guilabel:`Find` button (magnifying glass icon top left) or :kbd:`Ctrl-F`, navigate through matches with the Up and Down buttons, and make matching case sensitive with the :guilabel:`Aa` button.
+Perform a realtime search within a page's content with the :guilabel:`Find` button (magnifying glass icon top left) or :kbd:`Ctrl-F` (:kbd:`Cmd-F` on macOS), navigate through matches with the :kbd:`Up` and :kbd:`Down` buttons, and make matching case sensitive with the :guilabel:`Aa` button.

 .. image:: /images/online_help/online-help-find.gif
    :alt: Spyder Online Help pane showing finding a word on a module